jeromerg/NCase/README.md

 ```

 ### Replay test cases

-Or, you may additionally want to replay the test cases one by one:
+You may additionally want to replay the test cases one by one:

 <!--# Replay -->
 ```C#